T K Group of Industries: Achievements

-T.K Group's brands had secured the heart of the people of Bangladesh for a few decades.
-This group has awarded many awards national and international since its journey began.
+T.K Group's brands have secured the heart of the people of Bangladesh for a few decades.
+This group has been awarded many awards nationally and internationally since its journey began.
 It has been awarded many times as "Standard Chartered Trade Awards", "Best Brand Award" for the contribution to the growth of the country's export and import market.